levantina/Mathematica/README.md

 WIKIPEDIA NETWORK: createNetwork.nb -> It builds the Wikipedia sub-graph starting from an initial page, considering all the articles within two-cliks distance inside English Wikipedia.
 It also considers links multiplicity.

-PROJECT: projectComplete -> All the functions, code lines, graphics, data manipulations for developing the project, in one Mathematica notebook.
+PROJECT: projectComplete.nb -> All the functions, code lines, graphics, data manipulations for developing the project, in one Mathematica notebook.
 Given the graph (obtained in createNetwork.nb), starting with the download of the visits (popularity) time series (for a certain time window) of the wikipedia articles, and ending with the links prediction for that graph.

+AllProjectComplete.pdf -> A pdf version of the previous notebook, for a visualization without Mathematica.

 - Thesis:
 Useful code for the initial data gathering for my Master’s Thesis.

 built_graph.nb and extract_pop.nb ->  These are two Mathematica notebooks, a further development of the WSSS Project described above.
+There are also the pdf versions.